Global-Inequality-Project/global_inequality_charts/README.md

 ### Adding new templates

 Each template has a unique id.
 The template file must be as follows: `assets/js/templates/[templateID].js`.
 The template has to be a javascript file that contains the template render function.
 See `assets/js/templates/main.js` for an example.
 The chart render function has to be called `createTemplate_[templateID]()`.
 It has to return a string that contains the html code of the template.
-The function takes the arguments `chartID, chartTitle, chartDescription, customTools` which can be inserted into the html string.
+The function takes the arguments `chartID, chartTitle, chartDescription, chartSources, customTools` which can be inserted into the html string.
 The html code is inserted into the divi module.
 To display correctly, it must contain the following element which will serve as the canvas for the chart:

 ```
 <div id="chart-canvas-${chartID}"> </div>